hpc-cofc/documentation/README.md

 the meantime, users can feel free to request accounts on our existing cluster via [email](mailto:temelsob@cofc.edu,mosesd@cofc.edu).

 The new cluster will be composed of
-- **10 compute nodes** each with 40 2.4GHz Intel Xeon Skylake cores, 192GB of memory and 480GB of local storage,
+- **10 compute nodes** each with 2x 20-core 2.4GHz Intel Xeon Skylake CPUs, 192GB of memory and 480GB of local storage,
-- **1 large memory compute node** with 80 2.4GHz  Intel Xeon Skylake cores, 1.5TB of memory and 960GB of local storage,
+- **1 large memory compute node** with 4x 20-core 2.4GHz  Intel Xeon Skylake CPUs, 1.5TB of memory and 960GB of local storage,
-- **2 GPU-containing nodes** each with 24 2.6GHz Intel Xeon Skylake cores, 1 NVIDIA Tesla V100 GPU, 192GB of RAM and 480GB local storage,
+- **2 GPU-containing nodes** each with 2x 12-core 2.6GHz Intel Xeon Skylake CPUs, 1 NVIDIA Tesla V100 GPU, 192GB of RAM and 480GB local storage,
-- **1 login and visualization node** with 24 2.4GHz Intel Xeon Skylake cores, 1 NVIDIA Quadro P4000 GPU, 192GB of RAM and 480GB local storage,
+- **1 login and visualization node** with 2x 12-core 24 2.4GHz Intel Xeon Skylake CPUs, 1 NVIDIA Quadro P4000 GPU, 192GB of RAM and 480GB local storage,
 - **288TB globally-shared storage**,
 - **38TB globally-shared NVMe SSD-based fast scratch storage**,
 - **All interconnected with EDR Infiniband fabric**